yannickzj/reliable-data-transfer-protocols/README.md

 ### Packet format

-All packets exchanged between the sender and the receiver must adhere to the following format:
+All packets exchanged between the sender and the receiver adheres to the following format:

 | Field           | Explanation                                         |
 | :-------------: |:---------------------------------------------------:|